ivantcholakov/codeigniter-base-model/README.md

 ```

 * A new method as_json() has been added, it enforces JSON presentation of the returned result.
+* A new method skip_observers() has been added, it disables triggering of all the attached/registered observers.

 **QUERY BUILDER DIRECT ACCESS METHODS**
 * The method select($select = '*', $escape = NULL) has been added.
 An example: